 - Large commercial trucks (aka as big rigs, 18-wheelers, or tractor-trailers)

 Causes of car accidents include:

-- Distracted driving (texting, eating, talking on phone, and other dangerous distractions)
+- Distracted driving (texting, eating, using one hand to talk on the phone, etc.)

 - Drowsy, fatigued, or sleepy driving

-- Impaired driving (drunk driving or driving under the influence of alcohol or drugs)
+- Impaired driving (driving under the influence of drugs or alcohol)

 - Reckless driving